35% off all annual plans Lusha summer sale - limited time only

 ContactCurrent companyEmail on fileConfidenceDomain matchSend decision

-Names and emails abbreviated for privacy.
-Full records — including complete email addresses and direct dials — are returned inside your Claude session.
+Names, emails, and company identifiers abbreviated for privacy.
+Full records (including company names, complete email addresses, and direct dials) are returned inside your Claude session.

 The SWITCH row is the most important pattern to surface.
 The email on file is a real verified work email, but the domain doesn’t match the contact’s current employer.
 Sending there will reach a different mailbox than intended.
 The prompt recommends the address at the current company instead.